Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Giovanni Battista Migliori, Director WHO Collaborating Centre for TB and Lung Diseases, Maugeri Care and Research Institute, Tradate, Italy

-Eduardo Missoni, Adjunct Professor, SDA Bocconi School of Management, Milan, Italy
+Eduardo Missoni, Adjunct Professor, Università Bocconi, Milan, Italy

-Maria Cristina Monti, Associate Professor, Department of Public Health, unit of Biostatistics and Clinical Epidemiology, University of Pavia
+Maria Cristina Monti, Department of Public Health, Experimental and Forensic Medicine, Unit of Biostatistics and Clinical Epidemiology, University of Pavia, Pavia, Italy

 Davide Mosca, Realizing Health SDGs for Migrants, Displaced and Communities, Nairobi, Kenya

-Ariel Pablos-Mendez, Professor of Medicine, Columbia University Medical Center New York, N.Y., USA
+Ariel Pablos-Mendez, Columbia University, New York, NY, USA

-Antonio Montresor, MD, Neglected Tropical Diseases Programme, WHO, Geneva
+Antonio Montresor, MD, Neglected Tropical Diseases Programme, Geneva, Switzerland

-Claudia Nannini, Legal Officer, World Health Organization (WHO), Geneva, Switzerland
+Claudia Nannini, Legal Officer, World Health Organization, Geneva, Switzerland

-Luca Arturo Pavesi, PhD, Adjunt Professor at University of Milan-Bicocca, Master in Oral health in disadvantaged communities and low-income countries at University of Turin
+Luca Arturo Pavesi, PhD, Adjunt Professor at University of Milan-Bicocca, Master in Oral health in disadvantaged communities and low-income countries at University of Turin, Italy

-Laura Piazza, PhD in Food Biotechnology, is associate professor in Food Technology at Department of Environmental Science and Policy of University of Milan, Italy
+Laura Piazza, Dept. of Environmental Science and Policy, University of Milan, Italy

-Luciano Pilotti, Full Professor of Innovation Management and Business Strategies at the ESP - Environmental Science and Policy, University of Milan, Italy
+Luciano Pilotti, Dept. of Environmental Science and Policy, University of Milan, Italy

-Giovanni Piumatti, PhD in Psychology, Researcher in Social Sciences Fondazione Agnelli, Torino
+Giovanni Piumatti, PhD in Psychology, Researcher in Social Sciences Fondazione Agnelli, Torino, Italy

-Giovanni Putoto, Head of Planning and Operational Research, Doctors with Africa CUAMM, Padova, Italy
+Giovanni Putoto, Head of Planning and Operational Research, CUAMM, Padova, Italy

-Luca Ragazzoni, Scientific Coordinator of Center for Research and Training in Disaster Medicine, Humanitarian Aid, and Global Health, University of Piemonte Orientale (UPO), Novara, ltaly
+Luca Ragazzoni, Scientific Coordinator of Center for Research and Training in Disaster Medicine, Humanitarian Aid, and Global Health, University of Piemonte Orientale (UPO), Novara, Italy

 Mario Carlo Raviglione, Full Professor of Global Health, University of Milan, Italy